roman-milk/roman-milk.github.io/invasion-of-the-ghetto-sluts.md

+===

- ****** Invasion of the Ghetto Sluts ****** byTheTalkMan© I know that this judgment didn't apply to all black and white women.
+I know that this judgment didn't apply to all black and white women.
 There were definitely exceptions on both ends.
 White girls could be trashy and raw, and black women could be more professional and well-put together and more reserved.
 I was just going by the women I knew.
 Most of the white girls I knew were classy and well put together.
 And most of the black women I knew had that raw, dark sexual appeal emanating from them.
 The white girls were wife and girlfriend material.
 And all the black women I knew were ghetto sluts.

  These ghetto sluts were trashy.
 They were loud and irritating.
 They blared loud music and had a bad attitude.
 But they were upfront.
 They were honest.
 They told it how it was.
 They dressed to highlight their bodies.
 They exuded sex appeal, in a way white women couldn't match.
 A white woman could never keep up with a black woman sexually.
 In that sense, black women were sexually superior.